 This includes general procurement of blood and plasma samples from patients bearing tumors and from normal controls.

 Samples can be stored in the liquid nitrogen storage system for a fee for investigators choosing to do so.
-Biospecimens collected for specific studies will be kept in distinctly identified locations so as to keep them separate from the general TB.
+Biospecimens collected for specific studies will be kept in distinctly separated locations so as to keep them separate from the general TB.

 Co-Director: Arnold H. Zea, Ph.D.